Canal-Protocol/dlp-Kyber-Suite/README.md

-# Fund Wallet and Kyber Integration
+# Distributed Liquidity Pool

-This repo is for setting up a simulation of the DLP infrastructure and its integration with Kyber Network.
+This repo is for setting up a simulation of the DLP infrastructure (Kyber Fund Reserve, Fund Wallet) and its integration with Kyber Network.

 ## Prerequisites